gtvj/gtvj.github.io/_posts/2017-04-15-progressive-enhancement-more-coffee-than-mms.md

 ### HTML is the espresso

-Like a good coffee this metaphor begins with a shot of espresso representing - you guessed it - semantic HTML that **allows users to meet the &#8216;core' needs without reliance upon CSS or JavaScript capabilities**.
+Like a good coffee this metaphor begins with a shot of espresso representing - you guessed it - semantic HTML that **allows users to meet the 'core' needs without reliance upon CSS or JavaScript capabilities**.

 Here's the first difference to the M&M metaphor: remove the peanut from a Peanut M&M and it's still an M&M (and let's face it - many of us care more about chocolate than peanuts).
 But a cappuccino without espresso is no longer a coffee.
 I could stretch things here with the importance of quality espresso but hopefully you get my drift: **the coffee itself is the payload.** It's what everyone expects.